bluefroguk1/empire-dump/content/Wiki/Magic Items/Magic Items.md

 *You must be wearing or actively using a talisman to use its magical abilities Talismans cover several different groups of magical items, including shields, ritual foci, ceremonial regalia, jewellery, and tools.
 Jewellery, regalia, and foci must be worn to use their magical abilities; shields and tools must be held in the hand to use their abilities.
 Jewellery must be a phys-rep of an item that is worn.
 It may take the form of actual jewellery such as an amulet, ring, bracelet, or circlet.
 It may also take the form of any other small item intended to be worn, such as an embroidered favour, decorative braid, and the like.
 As much as possible the item should look distinctive and decorative.
-Foci are items such as rings and masks that help focus energies in [[Rituals]].
+Foci are items such as rings and masks that help focus energies in Rituals.
 They can only be used by magicians.
 Some tools are used by physicks, some by apothecaries, and some by artisans.
 You must have the appropriate skill to use a tool to be able to bond to it.
 ### Magic Standards
 A magic standard is a specific type of talisman.
 The phys-rep must be a banner or standard that is carried in the hand: it cannot be a back-banner or tabard.
 The banner pole must be at least 60" long, and the standard must be six square feet or more in area and at least one foot in any dimension (for example a 24" by 36" banner, or a 12" wide, 72" long pennant).
 You can include decorative additions to banners that are close to the minimum size to make them meet the requirements.